RamoFX/mern-ts-boilerplate/README.md

 ### Workflow
-Create new component: `./frontend/workflow/new-component`
+Create new component: `./frontend/workflow/new-component TYPE NAME`

-> NOTE: `type` argument should be one of `./frontend/source/app/ui/*` directory names
+> NOTE: `TYPE` argument should be one of `./frontend/source/app/ui/*` directory names